madmuffin1/homeassistant-cups-hp-airprint/README.md

 This add-on supports various printer types:

-- Network printers (via IPP, LPD, etc.)
+- Network printers (via IPP, LPD, etc.), especially the ones that use HPLIP
 - USB printers connected to your Home Assistant host
 - Shared Windows printers (via Samba)
 - AirPrint for Apple devices